-To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive \overline{WE} and \overline{CE} to entire chip, or suspending/resuming the erase operation.
+To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive $\overline{WE}$ and $\overline{CE}$ to Vil., and $\overline{OE}$ to Vil.
+An erase operation can erase one sector, multiple sectors, or the entire device.
+The Sector Address Tables indicate the address range that each sector occupies.
+A "sector address" consists of the address inputs required to uniquely select a sector.
+See the "Command Definitions" section for details on erasing a sector or the entire chip, or suspending/resuming the erase operation.

 After the system writes the autoselect command sequence, the device enters the autoselect mode.
-The system can then read autoselect codes from the internal register (which is separate from the memory array) on $I/O_7 - I/O_0$.
+The system can then read autoselect codes from the internal register (which is separate from the memory array) on I/O7 - I/O0.
 Standard read cycle timings apply in this mode.
 Refer to the "Autoselect Mode" and "Autoselect Command Sequence" sections for more information.